coopermaa/awesome-rack/README.md

     * [Rackup howto](https://github.com/rack/rack/wiki/%28tutorial%29-rackup-howto)

 * [rack-test](https://github.com/brynary/rack-test) - A layer on top of Rack's `MockRequest` similar to Merb's `RequestHelper`. (~ 200 LOC)
+* [rack-test-test](https://github.com/guilleiguaran/rack-test-rest) - an extension to rack-test that when combined with Test::Unit simplifies the process of unit testing properly designed RESTful API's
 * [Lookout::Rack::Test](https://github.com/lookout/lookout-rack-test) - RSpec and Cucumber test helpers.
 * [test-unit-capybara](https://github.com/test-unit/test-unit-capybara/) -  integration testing helper library for Rack applications, a Capybara adapter for [test-unit](https://github.com/test-unit/test-unit)
+* [Split](https://github.com/splitrb/split) - Rack based ab testing framework designed to work with Rails, Sinatra or any other rack based app.
+  Split is heavily inspired by the Abingo and Vanity rails ab testing plugins and Resque in its use of Redis

 ## Miscellaneous